JeanArce/cross-course-Rainydays-CA-DESIGN-1/README.md

 ![Screenshot](https://drive.google.com/uc?export=view&id=1-JNTPUEk1tzQlcYV23iZlhiNz_lPtM4j)

 This is a webpage designed in HTML and CSS.
 Rainydays is an online shopping, which is selling affordable and good quality jackets for all kinds of outdoor activities for all season.

 ## Description

 This project is a form of electronic commerce which allows consumers to buy a product or services from Rainydays over the Internet using a web browser or a mobile application.
 Customers can purchase items from the comfort of their own homes or workplaces.
 Shopping online is made easier and convenient for the customer, it also save time.

+## Built with

+- HTML
+- CSS
+- JAVASCRIPT

+HTML is a markup language used to structure the content of web pages.
+CSS is a stylesheet language that controls the visual appearance of HTML elements.
+JavaScript is a programming language that adds interactivity and dynamic functionality to web pages.
+Together, HTML, CSS, and JavaScript form the foundation of web development, allowing for the creation of visually appealing and interactive websites.

 ## Getting Started